ACCTING 1002 - Introductory Accounting I

 Learning & Teaching ModesThis course contains two main avenues for learning (apart from assessment).
 These are:

 1. Delivery of 2 X 1 hour lectures per week for each student.
 These are the primary source of information on a topic.
 Students should read the relevant section of the textbook to support and expand on the knowledge gained in these lectures.
+Lectures will often be supplemented with MyMedia recordings on certain topics.

 2. There is a weekly 1.5 hour tutorial.
 The aims of the tutorials are threefold; to develop a conceptual understanding of key accounting principles, to review and refine the technical competencies required to perform accounting calculations, and to gain an insight into the implications flowing from accounting information including the financial statements.